USS Independence (CV-62): 1996–1998

+In popular culture

+Independence was used for filming the 1991 movie Flight Of The Intruder with shots of the CV 62 number on the island and credit at the end of the film.

 Decommissioning and fate

 Independence was decommissioned in ceremonies at the Puget Sound Naval Shipyard in Bremerton, Washington, on 30 September 1998.
 At the conclusion of this ceremony, in keeping with naval tradition, Independence's last commanding officer, Captain (later Rear Admiral) Mark R. Milliken, USN, was the last person to depart the ship.

 Independence's commissioning pennant was hauled down 39 years, 9 months and 20 days after it was first hoisted, and the "Don't Tread on Me" First Navy Jack was transferred to the Navy's next oldest active ship, the aircraft carrier Kitty Hawk.

 After decommissioning, Independence remained in mothballs for five and a half years before being struck on 8 March 2004.
 During her time in mothballs, the ship was said to have been heavily stripped to support the active carrier fleet, especially the remaining Kitty Hawk-class aircraft carriers.
 Her port anchor and both anchor chains were used on the new Nimitz-class aircraft carrier USS George H.W.
 Bush.
 The recycling of parts and the poor material condition of the ship at the time she was withdrawn made a strong argument against retaining her as a potential museum ship.
 In April 2004, Navy officials identified ex-Independence as one of 24 decommissioned ships available to be sunk as artificial reefs.
 However, as of February 2008, she was scheduled to be dismantled in the next five years along with USS Constellation.
 At that time, she was still available for donation as a reef while awaiting a contract for her dismantling to be awarded.

 On 26 January 2012, the Navy's Naval Sea Systems Command posted a notice of solicitation for the towing and complete dismantlement of multiple CV-59/CV-63 Class Aircraft Carriers in the United States, including Forrestal, Independence, and Constellation.
-The impacts of an initial scrapping for marine life in the Puget Sound required remediation with a layer of sand over the scrapping area.
+The impacts of an initial scraping for marine life in the Puget Sound required remediation with a layer of sand over the scraping area.

-Following the disposal of Ranger and Constellation, on 10 March 2017 ex-Independence began her 16,000-mile journey from Puget Sound Naval Shipyard to Brownsville, Texas for dismantling by International Shipbreaking Limited.
-On 26 April 2017, she was on her way through the Strait of Magellan, and on 30 May 2017 she arrived at Brownsville, where a special ceremony was held at Isla Blanca Park for veterans, school children and members of the local community to honour the vessel.
+Following the disposal of Ranger and Constellation, on 10 March 2017 Independence began her 16,000-mile journey from Puget Sound Naval Shipyard to Brownsville, Texas for dismantling by International Shipbreaking.On 26 April 2017, she was on her way through the Strait of Magellan, and on 30 May 2017 she arrived at Brownsville, where a special ceremony was held at Isla Blanca Park for veterans, school children and members of the local community to honour the vessel.
 Scrapping was completed by early 2019.

 Two of the ship's propellers are on display at South Padre Island.